VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 Multiple subscribers can handle a specific event.
 Aggregates publish events to an event bus; handlers register for specific types of event on the event bus and then deliver the events to the subscriber.
-In this bounded context, the subscribers are a process manager and the read model generators.
+In the orders and registrations bounded context bounded context, the subscribers are a process manager and the read model generators.

 ### Idempotent